boazbk/tcs/lec_03_computation.md

 Once again, one can verify that for every input $x$, the value $P(x)$ will equal $C(x)$ and hence the program computes the same function as the circuit.
 :::

-### "Proof by Python"
+### "Proof by Python" (optional)

 The proof of [slcircuitequivthm](){.ref} is _constructive_.
 It yields a way of transforming an AON-CIRC program into an equivalent Boolean circuit and vice versa.
-Below is the code that carries out this transformation.
-(It uses some "helper" functions and objects: see our GitHub repository for the full implementation.)
+Below is the code that carries out this transformation.^[This code uses some "helper" functions and objects: see our GitHub repository for the full implementation.]
-[aoncircequivfig](){.ref} shows an example of the result of this transformation.
+See [aoncircequivfig](){.ref} for an example of the result of this transformation.

 ```python
 def circuit2prog(C):